wazuh/wazuh-indexer/test-tools/README.md

-# Basic cluster environment
+# Testing environment

 This is an environment definition with the required configuration to be prepared to freshly install a Wazuh Indexer cluster with two nodes using Vagrant and Libvirt to provision the Virtual Machines.

-It also generates the node's required certificates using the `wazuh-certs-tool` and copy them to each node's `home` directory, leaving a copy in `test-tools/basic_env`.
+It also generates the node's required certificates using the `wazuh-certs-tool` and copy them to each node's `/home` directory, leaving a copy in `test-tools/`.

 ### Prerequisites